goods/ember-app-version/README.md

 * `pollInterval` (Default: `300000` 5 minutes): In ms. Interval between polls to the URL.
 * `pollDelay` (Default: `1800000` 30 minutes): In ms. Initial delay before polling starts.
 A freshly loaded app should be assumed to be latest version so no need to start polling straight away.
 * `autostart` (Default: `true`): Start the polling service on app load.
-* `isEnabled` (Default: `true`): Well...you know...whether the service is enabled or not.
-For example this should probably be disabled in development environment.
+* `isEnabled` (Default: `true`): Whether the service is enabled or not.
+E.g this should probably be disabled in the development environment.
 * `url` (Default: `version.json`): The URL to be polled.
 Can be relative or absolute.
-* `versionPath` (Default: ``): The path to traverse to obtain the version value.
+* `versionPath` (Default: `version`): The path to traverse to obtain the version value.
 If value for this, reponse is is treated as JSON.
 If null, treated as plain text.
 * `extractConfigFromIndexJSON` (Default: `false`): Special case setting when using ember-cli-deploy-json-config.
 Set to true to extract the config from the payload.

 ### Example configuration for ember-cli-deploy-json-config